Understanding my father

 If I had to sum him up in three words, I would say competitor, strategist, and romanticist.
 His work and career defined him more than anything.

 It’s not that he didn’t show kindness though.
 His kindness was supporting his extended family.
 He felt deep responsibility in helping his siblings, mom’s siblings, nieces and nephews.
-Like many other Koreans, maybe, he had a strong sense of protecting his family.
+Like many other Koreans, he had a strong sense of protecting his family.
 Many of his nephews and nieces—perhaps almost all of this large family - got significant help in getting their jobs, like I was able to get into the finance team at Samsung.
 He provided financial support for his siblings, and for my mother’s side of the family, for many years.
-He wanted my brother and me to be close with our cousins.
+He wanted my brother and I to be close with our cousins.
 At family gatherings, he often gave tough-love advice, which was not always well received, but came from his sense of responsibility.

 Father - son relationship as adults

-During my time at Samsung Electronics, I wanted to talk openly with my father about the company’s culture, and about Korean work culture in general.
-I remember asking, “Why do managers use corporate credit cards to buy lunch for their colleagues almost every day?”
-I also wondered about unreasonable requests from superiors and the automatic obedience to them.
-At Samsung, annual performance reviews were less about honest feedback and more about politics — a way to promote someone strategically.
 I tried to talk to my father about these things, but he was not open.
+I think he listened.
+I don’t think there was any meaningful back and forth.
 He probably knew many of the flaws himself, but after more than thirty years in the system, I am guessing, it was difficult for him to criticize.
-I could not understand then why a father would not want to be open with his son about these life inconsistencies even if that could be being vulnerable.
+I could not understand then why a father would not want to be open with his son about these life inconsistencies even if that could be being a little bit more vulnerable than usual.
 I did not realize how deeply he had assimilated into that culture and how powerful losing face could mean by being vulnerable.

 After retirement and diagnosis of Parkinson’s